managedBlog/managedBlog.github.io/managed/_posts/2020-01-14-change-your-mind-addressing-impostor-syndrome.md

 ---

-_This is part 4 in a 5-part series on Impostor Syndrome among IT Pros.
-You can find the rest of the series here:._
+<small>_This is part 4 in a 5-part series on Impostor Syndrome among IT Pros.
+You can find the rest of the series here:._</small>

 _[Do I belong at this table?](https://www.modernendpoint.com/managed/do-i-belong-at-this-table)_